JohnLCaron/rlauxe/README.md

 be empirically determined, and public tables for different voting machines should be published.
 While these do not affect the reliabilty of the audit, they have a strong impact on the estimated sample sizes.

+See [Ballot Comparison using Betting Martingales](docs/Betting.md) for more details and detail plots of 2-way contests with varying p2error rates..

+### Estimating Error

-#### Polling Vs Comparison Estimated Sample sizes
+#### Polling Vs Comparison Estimated Sample sizes with no errors

-This plot shows the large difference between a polling audit and a comparison audit at different margins:
+This plot (_PlotSampleSizeEstimates.plotComparisonVsPoll()_) shows the difference between a polling audit and a comparison audit at different margins, with no errors:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots/samples/ComparisonVsPoll.html" rel="Polling Vs Comparison Estimated Sample sizes">![ComparisonVsPoll](./docs/plots/samples/ComparisonVsPoll.png)</a>